 - Real-time enforcement.
 Shadow/Web DLP Policies are enforced in real-time before data leaves the corporate perimeter

 - Unified Classifications.
-Use the provided McAfee Enterprise Classifications or create Custom Classification, and leverage them across the cloud and on-premise ePO.
+Use the provided McAfee Enterprise Classifications or create Custom Classification, and leverage them across the cloud and on-premises ePO.

 - Unified Incidents.
 Shadow/Web DLP policies evaluate outgoing data, and upon finding violations, they produce incidents that you can view in MVISION Cloud on the MVISION Cloud Policy Incidents page, along with other incidents related to DLP, Configuration Audit, and Connected Apps.